Kigulx/fornova-task2/README.md

 - This script uses Selenium, which involves browser automation.
 Be mindful of Qantas' website terms of service.
 ## TODO
 - Implement proxy support to handle requests more efficiently and avoid IP blocking.
+## Disclaimer
+This project is for educational purposes only.
+Scraping websites without permission may be against their terms of service.